kbase/relation_engine/docs/local-ui-dev.md

 make start dynamic-services="taxonomy-re-api"
 ```

-Note that the Taxonomy RE Api service will not be fully functional unless the entire graph enabling taxonomy is loaded.
+Note that the Taxonomy RE API service will not be fully functional unless the entire graph enabling taxonomy is loaded.

 However, this workflow is still useful for probing Taxonomy RE API methods.

-E.g. I'm using the following url to probe the taxonomy api, which should return the data source definition for "ncbi_taxonomy".
+E.g. I'm using the following url to probe the Taxonomy API, which should return the data source definition for "ncbi_taxonomy".

 ```bash
 curl -X POST https://ci.kbase.us:443/dynserv/5a120b167a19b7b5fb87a11c7c35f704a225c156.taxonomy-re-api \